olivertappin/sort-attributes/README.md

 # Support

-Currently, this package only supports _basic_ HTML in the form of simple, one liners or the opening section of an HTML tag.
+Currently, this package only supports full HTML selections.
+If you select an incomplete HTML selection, such as `<a href="#">`, end tags will be added for you.
+Certain characters within the HTML attribute values will also be encoded with HTML entities (such as PHP opening tags).
+Support for decoding of these values are planned to be released in future versions.

 # Examples